 What Are The Best Sources of Calcium For Vegans

 Sourcing your calcium solely from plant foods can be challenging but not impossible.
-I have covered some of my 10 Surprisingly Non-Dairy Sources of Calcium in previous posts, and here are some more top contenders of calcium-rich plant foods:
+Here are some more top contenders of calcium-rich plant foods:

 - Chia seeds, (2 Tbsp) – 143mg